adharshmk96/stk/docs/gsk.md

 // err should be checked to ensure the request was processed successfully
 ```

-If you need to send headers or cookies with your test request, you can use the `TestParams` struct.
+If you need to send headers or cookies with your test request, use the `TestParams` struct.

 ```go
 params := gsk.TestParams{